 backed up to an off-site location.
-Control Number Description of Controls Tests of Operating Effectiveness Results 12.1 BPAS has developed and maintains a formally defined Backup and Retention policy.
+BPAS's Control Tests of Controls Results 12.1 BPAS has developed and maintains a formally defined Backup and Retention policy.
 Inspected the BPAS Backup and Retention policy to determine if they outlined the organizations data backup standards.
 No exceptions noted.
 12.2 Database files are backed up daily using a tape backup system.
 Inspected backup configuration evidence to documentation to determine if server files and databases are configured to be backed up nightly.
 No exceptions noted.
 12.3 Daily, a backup log is used to document the success or failure of backup jobs, any necessary corrective action, and the volume of data on the backup tape.
 Inspected the backup log for a sample of days to determine if the backup log was completed each day, noting any corrective action for job failures.
 No exceptions noted.
 12.4 An off-site storage facility is used to store backup tape medium.
 Inspected the tape rotation log to determine if it was maintained by the IT Department and that it recorded the transfer of backup tape media to the off-site facility.
 No exceptions noted.

-Control Objective 13: System Processing and Performance Monitoring monitored monitored by IT personnel.
-Control Number Description of Controls Tests of Operating Effectiveness Results 13.1 An IT operations checklist is followed to confirm all daily system capacity, security and performance monitoring tasks are performed by the IT Operations personnel.
+Control Objective 13: System Processing and Performance Monitoring are mo are monitored by IT personnel.
+BPAS's Control Tests of Controls Results 13.1 An IT operations checklist is followed to confirm all daily system capacity, security and performance monitoring tasks are performed by the IT Operations personnel.
 Inspected the IT operations checklist for a sample of days to determine if the operations checklist was completed by IT Operations personnel.
 No exceptions noted.
 13.2 Monitoring software tools are used by IT Operations personnel to monitor the availability, security, and performance of the BPAS network, server resources and system software.
 Inspected the system configurations of software monitoring tools and reviewed system reports used by the IT Operations staff to determine if monitoring tools are in place.
 No exceptions noted.